Seth10001/SolarGators/README.md

 # Getting Started

-The project is currently using ***ruby version 2.5.1*** and ***ruby version 5.2.2***, so you'll need to install these.
+The project is currently using ***ruby version 2.5.1*** and ***Ruby on Rails version 5.2.2***, so you'll need to install these.
 Installing Ruby Version Manager will also be useful.
 Once all of these have been installed, go into the project directory and install all the dependencies:

     bundle install --without production